 We believe our T2 Magnetic Resonance technology, or T2MR, delivers what no conventional technology currently available can: a rapid, sensitive and simple diagnostic platform to enable sepsis applications that can identify specific sepsis pathogens directly from an unpurified blood sample in hours instead of days at a level of accuracy equal to or better than blood culture-based diagnostics.
-The T2Sepsis Solution refers to the approach of combining the standard of care for the management of sepsis patients with our products, including the T2Dx Instrument, or the T2Dx, T2Candida, and T2Bacteria, which is commercially available in Europe and other countries that accept the CE mark and available for research use only in the United States.
-The T2Sepsis Solution is designed to enable clinicians to potentially treat 90% of septic patients within the first twelve hours of developing the symptoms of disease.
+The addition of the use of our products, T2Bacteria and T2Candida, which both run on the T2Dx instrument, with the standard of care for the management of patients suspected of sepsis enables clinicians to potentially treat 90% of patients with sepsis pathogen infections with the right targeted therapy within the first twelve hours of developing the symptoms of disease.
 Currently, high risk patients are typically initially treated with broad spectrum antibiotic drugs that typically cover approximately 60% of patients with infections.
 Of the remaining 40% of patients, approximately 30% of the patients have a bacterial infection and 10% have Candida infections.
-T2Candida and product candidate, T2Bacteria are designed to identify pathogens commonly not covered by broad spectrum antibiotic drugs, which we believe may enable physicians to effectively treat an additional 30% of septic patients beyond the 60% of patients covered by broad spectrum antibiotic drugs.
+T2Candida and T2Bacteria are designed to identify pathogens commonly not covered by broad spectrum antibiotic drugs.

-We believe the T2Sepsis Solution provides a pathway for more rapid and targeted treatment of infections, potentially reducing the mortality rate by as much as 75% if a patient is treated within 12 hours of suspicion of infection and significantly reducing the cost burden of sepsis.
+We believe our products provide a pathway for more rapid and targeted treatment of infections, potentially reducing the mortality rate by as much as 75% if a patient is treated within 12 hours of suspicion of infection and significantly reducing the cost burden of sepsis.
 Each year, approximately 500,000 patients in the United States die from sepsis.
 According to a study published by Critical Care Medicine in 2006, in sepsis patients with documented hypotension, administration of effective antimicrobial therapy within the first hour of detection was associated with a survival rate of 79.9% and, over the ensuing six hours, each hour of delay in initiation of treatment was associated with an average decrease in survival of 7.6%.
 According to such study, the survival rate for septic patients who remained untreated for greater than 36 hours was approximately 5%.
 The toll of sepsis on a patient's health can be severe: more than one-in-five patients die within two years as a consequence of sepsis.
 Sepsis is also the most prevalent and costly cause of hospital readmissions.

-We believe the T2Sepsis Solution addresses a significant unmet need in in vitro diagnostics by providing:
+We believe our products address a significant unmet need in in vitro diagnostics by providing: